Free and Fast Shipping Free & Fast Shipping

 In this article, we’re discussing bonding neutral and grounding the main panel, but it’s also good to define what bonding is and how it differs from grounding.

 Grounding and bonding are safety practices in electrical systems; however, they serve different purposes.
 Grounding involves connecting electrical systems or equipment to the earth through a ground wire.
 This ensures that any stray electrical current safely flows to the ground to protect the property and those living in it from electric shocks and fires.
 Bonding, on the other hand, refers to the process of electrically connecting metal components of the electrical system, which includes the neutral wires, ground wire, and metal enclosures.
 This practice ensures that the entire electrical system is at a uniform potential, which enhances safety and stability.
+Bonding neutral and ground at the main panel (NEC) is a critical step in ensuring proper electrical safety and system reliability.

 Related article: Difference Between Grounding and Bonding